 Small businesses are more likely than large ones to be owned by people of color or immigrants, and can be susceptible to lost revenues during large, long-term construction projects like light rail developments.
-Metro Transit's aforementioned approach to mitigating business impacts during Minneapolis/St. Paul Green Line construction are described above, and were implemented in response to a lawsuit from NAACP's St. Paul chapter109.
-San Francisco MTA has a construction mitigation plan in partnership with the Office of Economic Workforce Development, and offers technical assistance, marketing support, and grants to impacted businesses, starting with the Central Subway Project Construction Mitigation Program110.
-Transit agencies in Portland, OR, Phoenix, and Seattle are among others who have recently implemented mitigation programs, which generally fall into five categories: loan and grant programs, communications, signage, contractor involvement, and business counseling/marketing.111
+Metro Transit's effective approach to mitigating business impacts during Green Line construction are described above, and were implemented in response to a lawsuit from NAACP's St. Paul chapter.
+SFMTA has a construction mitigation plan in partnership with the Office of Economic Workforce Development, and offers technical assistance, marketing support, and grants to impacted businesses, starting with the Central Subway Project Construction Mitigation Program.
+Transit agencies in Portland, OR, Phoenix, and Seattle are among others who have recently implemented mitigation programs, which generally fall into five categories: loan and grant programs, communications, signage, contractor involvement, and business counseling/marketing,